 All of these attributes can be summed up in the core value of the Group, "heart-to-heart".
 Dining out is much more than a mere physical experience, but a psychological and emotional one as well.
 The role of "heart" is crucial.

-However, all the above would come to naught without unrelenting attention to the logistical "nuts and bolts" of the operation.
-Restaurant operations are based on the provision of non-stop service along a vast and complex supply chain that converts raw materials and human actions into goods and services of the highest quality.
-In this regard, everything down to the minutest detail depends on the members of the staff, the most important assets of RC Gastronomic.
+For all the care and attention lavished on the above, it would be of little significance should the Group not pay equal attention to the logistical ‘nuts and bolt’ of operation.
+Technically put, such operations require the provision of non-stop service along a complex and extensive supply chain, coordinating human industry to transform raw materials into goods and services of the highest quality.
+In this regard, everything down to the minutest detail depends on the dedication and talent of the Group’s most important asset, its staff members.

 A core team of skilled and seasoned executives involved with the company from the outset ensures consistency and quality in every aspect of the operation.
-The skillful execution of policies based on a philosophy of personal development and career building for staff members and the inculcation of "heart-to-heart" relationships between top management and front line staff have borne fruit in the achievement of very low staff turnover.
+The skilful execution of policies based on the personal development and career building for staff members and the inculcation of ‘heart-to-heart’ relationships between top management and front line staff have borne fruit in the achievement of very low staff turnover, and the most important – the extraordinary quality in all aspects of the operation and excellent performance in every restaurant within the RC Gastronomic Group.